Tags: arthritis, DMARD, RA, RheumaBlog, rheumatoid, Vandever

 All of them may be used alone or in combination with the others.
 Some of them may, rarely, have serious side-effects.
 The good these drugs do must be weighed against the potentially serious damage the disease is doing—or will do—without them.

 Exercise can have a beneficial effect on RA and, of course, is always good for overall health.
 Although a flared joint shouldn’t be exercised, gently exercising the unaffected joints makes sense.
 Low-impact exercises that are good for RA include:

 · strength training (again, only with joints that are not flared)

 RA can be a devastating disease.
 But with careful treatment, the person who has it can still live a full, active life with a minimum of pain or disability.
 For more information about RA or other health problems, click here.

 Leslie Vandever—known as “Wren” to the readers of RheumaBlog, her personal blog about living well with rheumatoid arthritis—is a professional journalist and freelance writer with more than 25 years of experience.
 She lives in the foothills of Northern California.

-· What is Lupus? (n.d.)
-Lupus Foundation of America.
-Retrieved on March 3, 2014 from http://www.lupus.org/answers/entry/what-is-lupus
+· What Is Rheumatoid Arthritis? (n.d.)
+Arthritis Foundation.
+Retrieved on March 5, 2014 from http://www.arthritis.org/types-what-is-rheumatoid-arthritis.php

-· Systemic Lupus Erythematosis (SLE or lupus).
-(2012, Apr 20) Centers for Disease Control and Prevention.
-Retrieved on March 3, 2014 from http://www.cdc.gov/arthritis/basics/lupus.htm
+· Rheumatoid Arthritis.
+(2011, Aug.
+1) Centers for Disease Control and Prevention.
+Retrieved on March 5, 2014 from http://www.cdc.gov/arthritis/basics/rheumatoid.htm